starryknight/GA-SEI-curriculum/sequences/project-3/rubric.md

 - [ ] Project is deployed using heroku
 - [ ] Project planning board used throughout project
 - [ ] Uses Mongoose, Express, and React
-- [ ] Uses AJAX Request to Get entities from server
-- [ ] Uses AJAX Request to Update entities from server
-- [ ] Uses AJAX Request to Create entities from server
-- [ ] Uses AJAX Request to Delete entities from server
 - [ ] Uses CSS to style application
 - [ ] Uses MVC architecture
 - [ ] Model uses at least 2 schemas